• Skip to primary navigation

 What most of them neglect to tell you, is that in order for a habit to really stick and for change to happen, you need to buy into this habit MENTALLY, as a first step.

-Practicing self-care as a habit, works like that.
+Practising self-care as a habit works like that.
 Until you really see the benefit that it brings to you, you will not very likely make it a habit.

 You can be in survival mode for various reasons.